synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 >Note: The above procedure uses the "cnc" dependency chart version 2023.9.2.

-Avoid re-running the `helm dependency update` command until you have inspected the job pod's log and have resolved the problem.
+Avoid rerunning the `helm dependency update` command until you have inspected the job pod's log and have resolved the problem.

 # Appendix